adelarsq/lightlang/README.md

 <img src="https://user-images.githubusercontent.com/430272/169656615-e5135211-5363-4b2c-967f-d9ba8d233277.png" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="150" height="150" />

-Light it's a language that bring light for people.
+Light it's a language to bring light for people.

 > **Objectives**
 > This is not a toy project.
 In the next months I (or we) will turn this project alive!